Class visits and interviews (including alumnae interviews!)

 The vitality of intellectual life at Barnard is best sampled in the classroom, where small groups of students engage with professors freely.
 We ask faculty at the start of each term to let us know if visitors are welcome to visit their classes - nearly all respond in the affirmative, but there are a few for whom space in a small seminar room may be an issue, so their class wiill be deleted before posting.
 Many of our classes don't meet on Fridays.

-* Note: If you are looking for a dance/theatre technique or performance course, please contact those departments in advance.
+* Note: If you are looking for a dance/theatre technique or performance course, you will need to contact those departments in advance.
 See the section below for details.

 Visit the admissions office for directions (and help with the abbreviations) before attending class so we can help guide you to where you will find the classroom.
 We ask that you arrive in the classroom about ten minutes before class and introduce yourself to the instructor.
 We also ask that you stay for the whole class.
 And, sorry, class visits are intended for students only.